NetSys/kappa/programming.md

 resumed from a recent checkpoint on a fresh lambda function.

 The programmer is responsible for ensuring that adequate checkpoints be taken.
-For example, as explained in the Quick-Start Tutorial, you may call `checkpoint()` every `x` number of iterations in a loop to take checkpoints frequently.
+For example, as explained in the [Quick-Start Tutorial](/quick-start), you may call `checkpoint()` every `x` number of iterations in a loop to take checkpoints frequently.
 The `checkpoint` function belongs to a class of special functions called **coordinator calls** (see below); making any coordinator call automatically takes a checkpoint.

 To take a checkpoint, the {{ site.name }} runtime library serializes and saves all **live variables** at the program point where the checkpoint is taken.
-Informally, a variable is live at a program point if it can be accessed by subsequent code.
+Informally, a variable can be live at a program point if it can be accessed by subsequent code.
 For example, in the following code snippet:
 ```python
 def foo(x, y):